project-unisonOS/project-unisonos.github.io/docs/experience/system-prompt.md

 Produce structured, deterministic outputs as required.

-Never generate user-facing prose unless explicitly instructed to do so by the orchestrator.
+Never generate person-facing prose unless explicitly instructed to do so by the orchestrator.

 When operating in a language or interaction role: